-It is important in principle that people with disabilities should have dignified easy access to and within historic buildings.
-If it is treated as part of an integrated review of access requirements for all visitors or users, and a flexible and pragmatic approach is taken, it should normally be possible to plan suitable access for disabled people without compromising a building's special interest.
-Alternative routes or re-organizing the use of spaces may achieve the desired result without the need for damaging alterations.
+It is an important principle that everyone should have dignified easy access to and within historic buildings.
+If it is treated as part of an integrated review of access requirements for all visitors or users, and a flexible and pragmatic approach is taken, it should normally be possible to plan suitable access for people with disabilities without compromising a building's particular interest.
+Alternative routes or re-organising the use of spaces may achieve the desired result without the need for damaging alterations.